go-bullseye/bullseye/README.md

   access the object outside the scope of the current function call.

-- You own any object you create via functions whose name begins with `New` or `Copy` or when receiving an object over a channel.
+- You own any object you create via functions whose name begins with `New` or `Copy` or **any operation that results in a new immutable DataFrame being returned** or when receiving an object over a channel.
 Therefore you must call `Release` once you no longer need the object.

 - If you send an object over a channel, you must call `Retain` before sending